JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 }
 ```

-The `boxxyOutput` function can be slightly simplified, it currently attaches the `countup.js` dependency which needs to be removed.
+The `boxxyOutput` function can be slightly simplified.
+It currently attaches the `countup.js` dependency, which needs to be removed.

 ```r
 boxxyOutput <- function(id){